 GWIC awards a yearly prize recognizing an outstanding Ph.D. thesis in the field of gravitational waves, the GWIC-Braccini Thesis Prize.

-The Gravitational Wave International Committee and the Friends of Stefano Braccini are pleased to announce the yearly prize recognising an outstanding Ph.D. thesis in the field of gravitational waves, the GWIC-Braccini Thesis Prize.
-Nominations for the 2020 GWIC-Braccini Thesis Prize are now open.
+The Gravitational Wave International Committee and the Friends of Stefano Braccini are pleased to announce the yearly prize recognizing an outstanding Ph.D. thesis in the field of gravitational waves, the GWIC-Braccini Thesis Prize.
+Nominations for the 2024 GWIC-Braccini Thesis Prize are now open.

 Nancy Aggarwal (MIT)